Carglglz/asyncmd/README.md

 # Tools for MicroPython Async Development

 Inspired by [aiorepl](https://github.com/micropython/micropython-lib/tree/master/micropython/aiorepl),
-asyncmd is an asyncio based set of tools to help with the development of asynchronous applications implemented in MicroPython.
+**asyncmd** is an *asyncio* based set of tools to help with the development of asynchronous applications implemented in MicroPython.

-Asyncio is ideal for running multiple tasks concurrently[^1], however an easy way to **interactively** inspect running tasks in the event loop was not available until the introduction of [aiorepl](https://github.com/micropython/micropython-lib/tree/master/micropython/aiorepl), an asynchronous MicroPython REPL.
+*Asyncio* is ideal for running multiple tasks concurrently[^1], however an easy way to **interactively** inspect running tasks in the event loop was not available until the introduction of [aiorepl](https://github.com/micropython/micropython-lib/tree/master/micropython/aiorepl), an asynchronous MicroPython REPL.

 This set of tools builds upon this *aiorepl* capacity to interact with tasks running in the event loop.

-**asyncmd** is intended to be flexible and extensible i.e. minium requirement is `aioctl.py` and then every script builds upon *aioctl* functionality.
+**asyncmd** is intended to be flexible and extensible i.e. minimum requirement is `aioctl.py` and then every script builds upon *aioctl* functionality.

 #### Features